Sestao

-Sestao is a town and municipality of 27,296 inhabitants located in the province of Biscay, in the autonomous community of Basque Country, northern Spain.
+Sestao is a town and municipality in the province of Biscay in the autonomous community of the Basque Country in northern Spain.
 It is in the left bank of the Estuary of Bilbao and part of Bilbao's metropolitan area.
+It has 28,473 inhabitants.

 Sestao was the place of the most important steel industry of Biscay, Altos Hornos de Vizcaya.

 Neighbourhoods

 Sestao is administratively divided into 13 neighbourhoods or wards: